Many things can go wrong with a septic tank. Know what these problems are and how best to avoid them in order to save money on service.

 Did you know that one of the biggest problems with these systems is that they lack proper inspections?
 Annually, you should have a professional inspect the system to ensure that it is in good working order.
 You should also measure the amount of sludge in the system annually.
 The technician should check for any signs of leaks, such as bright green vegetation growing in or around the location of the tanks.

 Ponding water is a clear indication of a problem with these tanks.
 This can indicate a problem with the leach field.
 If there are signs of water pooling in the leach field, this can be an indication that the field has absorbed all that it can absorb.
 In some situations, the field is built along a bank.
 If this is the case, you may notice water leaking from the sides of the bank.
 This is also an indication of ponding.
 It requires professional attention and is often due to having a very small tank or not having annual inspections.

 With proper maintenance from Texway and upkeep, you can avoid many of the common problems with these systems.
 Your septic tank is one of the main systems of your home.
 If it stops working properly, or you need it to be pumped, it is best to contact a professional to do this right away.
-Do not wait because doing so could make a small problem into a much larger concern.
-With proper maintenance, though you may not need help very often.
+Do not wait because doing so could make a small problem a much larger concern.
+With proper maintenance and upkeep however, you may not need help very often.